niraj-desai-2909/burr/docs/concepts/recursion.rst

 Recursive Applications
 ======================

-Burr supports sub-applications.
+ApacheBurr supports sub-applications.
 E.G. running Burr within Burr.
 Currently this capability is only done with tracking (linking applications), but we are actively working on building first-level constructs that allow this.